 My dear friend, Karen, taught a lesson today in Relief Society.
 It was about living up to our privileges by keeping our covenants.
-One thing she said caused me to grab and pen and write this note:
+One thing she said caused me to grab a pen and write this note:

 I think that’s another blessing that comes from journal keeping and story writing.
 Often it’s when we look back that we see the patterns, the larger picture, the lessons that emerge only after the dust settles and time heals.
 It brings closure and peace, along the way, and in the end.